- Written by Dr.Mehmet Demircioglu

 If you cannot stop scratching for one day, that matters.
 If you need strong shampoo every day or the scalp becomes red and flaky very quickly, that also matters.

-Before committing, you should be clear about the dermatitis pattern.
-I need to know whether it is controlled with a simple routine, whether it affects the donor area, recipient area, or both, and whether minoxidil, fibers, styling products, or sweat tend to trigger it.
+Before committing, be clear about the dermatitis pattern.
+Bring the details that change surgical timing, including whether it is controlled with a simple routine, whether it affects the donor area, recipient area, or both, and whether minoxidil, fibers, styling products, or sweat tend to trigger it.

-If the rash also affects the eyebrows, ears, beard area, or sides of the nose, tell the clinic.
+If the rash also affects the eyebrows, ears, beard area, or sides of the nose, share that with the clinic.
 Those areas do not decide the surgery by themselves, but they help me understand the condition’s pattern and how reliable the current treatment routine is.

 The consultation should happen before travel or payment decisions.
 A patient who is unsure whether their scalp is ready should not be pushed into surgery by sales pressure.
 This broader preparation mindset is part of what to know before you book a hair transplant.